sumitpati7/blog/index.md

 ---
 layout: default
 title: SumitPati7
 flashcards:
 - question: What is your current ruby version?
   answer: 3\.3.4

-  - question: Question
-    answer: Answer

 ---
 # Hello There, I am Sumit Pati.

 #### Diligent | Adaptable | Curious
 Enthusiastic student majoring in Computer Science and Information Technology.
 Passionate about coding, problem-solving, and staying up-to-date with industry trends.
 During my studies, I collaborated on several group projects, honing my teamwork and communication skills.
 Eager to contribute my knowledge and learn from experienced professionals, I am committed to making a positive impact in the field.

-My coursework has equipped me with a solid foundation in Data Structures and Algorithm, Database, Web Design, etc and I'm actively seeking opportunities to gain real-world experience in this field.
+My coursework has equipped me with a solid foundation in Data Structures and Algorithm, Database, Web Design, etc and I am actively seeking opportunities to gain real-world experience in this field.

 ### Here are some of my posts till date